FrederikBlem/CodeReviews.Console.Calculator/README.md

-A console application math game based upon the tutorial from CSharpAcademy.
+A console application calculator based upon the tutorial from CSharpAcademy.